Coolest Homemade Robot Costume Ideas

-I then flattened out the dryer vent at the top two pieces for the legs and taped it into the bottom of the box to hang in front.
+Then, I flattened out the dryer vent at the top two pieces for the legs and taped it into the bottom of the box to hang in front.

 I used a Build a Bear box for the head since it already had convenient holes cut out on each side and in front for his face.
-I then used the styrofoam from the computer box to make the face on top.
-I taped two pieces together with duct tape and then taped it to the box.
+Then I used the styrofoam from the computer box to make the face on top.
+Next, I taped two pieces together with duct tape and then taped it to the box.